Who's Behind Listverse?

 Top 10 Snipers in History

-Was an Irish soldier in the British 95th Rifles.
-What makes him on of the greats is that he shot a very impressive French general, Auguste-Marie-François Colbert.
+Plunkett was an Irish soldier in the British 95th Rifles.
+What makes him one of the greats is that he shot a very impressive French general, Auguste-Marie-François Colbert.

-During the battle at Cacabelos during Monroes retreat in 1809, Plunkett, using a Baker Rifle, shot the French general at a range of about 600 meters.
-Giving the incredible inaccuracy of rifles in the early 19th century, this was either a very impressive feat, or one hell of a fluke.
-Well Plunkett not wanting his army buddies to think he was a bit lucky decided to take the shot again before returning to his line.
-So he reloaded his gun and took aim once again this time at the trumpet major who had come to the generals aid.
+During the battle at Cacabelos during Monroe’s retreat in 1809, Plunkett, using a Baker Rifle, shot the French general at a range of about 600 meters.
+Giving the incredible inaccuracy of rifles in the early 19th century, this was either a very impressive feat or one hell of a fluke.
+Well, Plunkett, not wanting his army buddies to think he was a bit lucky, decided to take the shot again before returning to his line.
+So, he reloaded his gun and aimed once again, this time at the trumpet major who had come to the general’s aid.
 When this shot also hit its intended target, proving that Plunkett is just one badass marksman, he looked back to his line to see the impressed faces of the others in the 95th Rifles.

 103 Confirmed Kills